THIS DATE IN HISTORY: Feb. 11

 1984: Al Arbour becomes the fifth coach in NHL history to reach 500 career wins.
 The milestone comes when the New York Islanders defeat the Canucks 6-4 at Nassau Coliseum.

-1988: Wayne Gretzky scores a goal and has two assists in the Edmonton Oilers' 7-2 victory against the Canucks at Pacific Coliseum to give him 101 points, his NHL-record ninth 100-point season.
+1988: Wayne Gretzky has a goal and has two assists in the Edmonton Oilers' 7-2 victory against the Canucks at Pacific Coliseum to give him 101 points, his NHL-record ninth 100-point season.
 He passes Marcel Dionne, who had eight.

 1991: Mario Lemieux has two assists to become the second-fastest NHL player to reach 500 in his career.
 (Lemieux does it in 433 games; Gretzky in 352).
-Lemieux also scores a goal but the Penguins lose 7-5 at Edmonton.
+Lemieux also scores a goal but Pittsburgh loses 7-5 at Edmonton.

 1999: Randy Cunneyworth of the Buffalo Sabres scores in a 5-2 win against Montreal, setting an NHL record for longest time between goals with one team.
 Cunneyworth's previous goal for the Sabres comes on Nov.
-15, 1981, a span of 17 years, two months, 27 days.
+15, 1981, a span of 17 years, two months and 27 days.

 2000: Ray Bourque becomes the second defenseman in NHL history to reach 1,500 points when he scores a goal for the Bruins in a 5-2 loss to the Rangers at Madison Square Garden.
 He is the ninth player to reach the milestone.